Arkmere/FDMS/STATE.md

 OVR terminology normalized to EOFT / AOFT and ELFT / ALFT where applicable
 5) Lifecycle model (current accepted baseline)

-The lifecycle tranche is now established and must be treated as the current product model.
+The lifecycle tranche is established and must be treated as the current product model.

 5.1 Governing rule: current-state truth for operational reports